backstage/backstage/docs/features/techdocs/creating-and-publishing.md

 ## Deploy to a file server

-In order to serve documentation to TechDocs, our Backstage plugin needs to download the HTML rendered from the
+In order to serve documentation to TechDocs, our Backstage plugin needs to download the HTML rendered from the previous step.
-[Create documentation](#create-documentation) step above.
 This will likely exist on an external file server, or a storage solution such as Google Cloud Storage.

-When deploying documentation, it should be deployed on that file server / storage solution with the following convention: `{id}/{file}`.
-For example, if we wanted to upload the `getting-started/index.html` file for the `backstage` documentation site, we would upload it to our file server as `backstage/getting-started/index.html`.
+When deploying documentation, it should be deployed on that file server/storage solution with the following convention: `{id}/{file}`.
+For example, if you want to upload the `getting-started/index.html` file for the `backstage` documentation site, we would upload it to our file server as `backstage/getting-started/index.html`.

-To explain further how this would look like for multiple documentation sites, take a look at this example file tree that would be represented on your file
+To explain further what this would look like for multiple documentation sites, take a look at this example file tree that would be represented on your file server:
-server:

 ```md
 /backstage/index.html /backstage/getting-started/index.html